JonasWanke/chrono/chrono/README.md

 }
 ```

-## [`Instant`]
+## Unix Epoch Timestamps

-An [`Instant`] is a unique point on the UTC timeline with unlimited precision.
+A Unix epoch timestamp is a unique point on the UTC timeline, stored as the duration since the [Unix epoch].
+Chrono provides these classes:

+- [`UnixEpochTimestamp<D>`], generic over a [`TimeDuration`] type
+  - [`Instant`]: a subclass with arbitrary precision
+  - [`UnixEpochNanoseconds`]: a subclass with nanosecond precision
+  - [`UnixEpochMicroseconds`]: a subclass with microsecond precision
+  - [`UnixEpochMilliseconds`]: a subclass with millisecond precision
+  - [`UnixEpochSeconds`]: a subclass with second precision

-If you want to store the exact point in time when something happened, this is usually the best choice.
+If you want to store the exact point in time when something happened, e.g., when a message in a chat app was sent, one of these classes is usually the best choice.
-For example, the timestamp of a message in a chat app should be stored as an [`Instant`].
+The specific one is up to you, based on how precise you want to be.

 Past dates (e.g., birthdays) should rather be represented as a [`Date`].
 Future timestamps, e.g., for scheduling a meeting, should rather be represented as a [`DateTime`] and the corresponding timezone.